Mt Kilimanjaro▾

 Inability to sleep, tiredness

-Earplugs, eye mask, warmth, avoid sleeping tablets
+Earplugs, an eye mask, warmth, and avoiding sleeping tablets

 Gynaecological Problems